-ACH Direct Pay or ACH Credits means You authorize Debt Pay Gateway will to transfer a specified payment amount from your client’s account to the creditor's account.
-This eliminates the need for you to make daily decisions on the decisions page as there won’t be a check payment presented to us for a decision.
+ACH Direct Pay or ACH Credits means You authorize Debt Pay Gateway to transfer a specified payment amount from your client’s custodial account to the creditor's account.
+This eliminates the need for you to make daily decisions on the decisions page as there will not be a check payment presented to us for a decision.
 A scheduled settlement payment is pushed to creditor if the transaction is “pending” and has sufficient funds.
-Low Balance transactions won’t be sent until they are funded by the consumer or advanced by your company.
+Low Balance transactions will not be sent until they are funded by the consumer or advanced funds by your company.

 What are the benefits for Direct Pay?